massoncheg/forgejo-docs/docs/admin/command-line.md

 2020/08/02 11:32:29 ...rm/session_schema.go:360:Sync2() [W] Table user Column keep_activity_private db default is , struct default is 0
 ```

-You can cause Gitea to recreate these tables and copy the old data into the new table
+You can cause Forgejo to recreate these tables and copy the old data into the new table
 with the defaults set appropriately by using:

 ```
-gitea doctor recreate-table user
+forgejo doctor recreate-table user
 ```

-You can ask Gitea to recreate multiple tables using:
+You can ask Forgejo to recreate multiple tables using:

 ```
-gitea doctor recreate-table table1 table2 ...
+forgejo doctor recreate-table table1 table2 ...
 ```

-And if you would like Gitea to recreate all tables simply call:
+And if you would like Forgejo to recreate all tables simply call:

 ```
-gitea doctor recreate-table
+forgejo doctor recreate-table
 ```

 It is highly recommended to back-up your database before running these commands.